DaveParillo/cisc187-reader/docs/_sources/function-intro/functions.rst.txt

 and is the only option when the function is used in a different file.

-To make sure that all declarations of a function are consistent, the usual practice is to put them in an :cref:`include` file.
+To make sure that all declarations of a function are consistent, the usual practice is to put them in an
+:cpp:`include <preprocessor/include>` file.
 For example, if the ``area`` function is used in a lot of places, we might put it in its own file ``area.cpp``: